glennlugod/mag-bookstack/README.md

 - **Docker Compose**: Pre-configured BookStack environment with MariaDB
 - **Chroma Vector Store**: Persistent vector database for embeddings

+## Demo

+Watch a walkthrough of the AI agent in action: [Demo Video on YouTube](https://youtu.be/RWywpa32NK4)

 ## Architecture

 ```